Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Create a checklist and gather documents systematically.
 Organize them in this sequence for submission:

-- Completed application form with signature
+- Completed application form with signature (printed from COVA system in CAPITAL LETTERS)

 - Passport (original and photocopy of data page)

-- Photograph affixed to application
+- Photograph affixed to application (48mm × 33mm)

-- Invitation letter (original)
+- Invitation letter (original with company seal)

-- Business credentials
+- Business credentials (company registration, GST documents)

-- Previous visa copies (if applicable)
+- Previous visa copies, if applicable

 Phase 2: Submission Through CVASC